Other Practice Areas: Civil Rights, Human Rights And Child Abuse

 The Permanency Project was funded by a grant from The Florida Bar Foundation and the Florida Guardian Ad Litem Program and was designed to identify and overcome obstacles for children languishing in foster care.
 She was a speaker at the 2007 Summit for Children in New York, and is currently a subcommittee member for the Florida Supreme Court Steering Committee on Families and Children in Court, and a board member of the Florida Adoption Council.

 The legal rights of children are all too frequently compromised or under-represented in today’s world.
 While children are perhaps our most precious resource, their share of voice in the legal system is quite small.
-When children are the victims of abuse, neglect, exploitation, and discrimination, they need advocates to speak for them.
-At Spohrer Dodd, our Jacksonville child advocacy lawyers are dedicated to protecting and promoting children’s legal rights in domestic, educational, institutional, medical, and social circumstances.
+When children are the victims of abuse, neglect, exploitation and discrimination, they need advocates to speak for them.
+At Spohrer Dodd Trial Attorneys, our Jacksonville child advocacy lawyers are dedicated to protecting and promoting children’s legal rights in domestic, educational, institutional, medical, and social circumstances.
 We handle a wide range of legal cases related to children’s rights, including sovereign immunity litigation, foster care and adoption, personal injury, sexual and other abuses.